 Asana offers a free plan, but still, it stands out to be expensive as all important features are in the paid plan that starts from $9.99 per user a month.
-Multiple tools other than Asana offer a broad range of features in minimal pricing.
+Multiple tools other than Asana offer a broad range of features at minimal pricing.

 #2) Task Management:

 One of the major drawbacks of Asana is the task assignment.
 A task could be assigned to a single person only.
 There are situations where a single task needs to be assigned to more than just one member.

 Also, the task status mode could only be identified as open or closed.
 There is no other way to identify if the task is pending, being reviewed, or in progress.

 Asana gives you the option to select either a List or Board view.
 Once you have selected the view you have to stick to that only and there’s no option to change it.
 Also, it has limited space which means you cannot create multiple address spaces for your business.

 Asana’s mobile app is limited in comparison to its web application while managing projects remotely.
 This is quite inconvenient.

 Using Asana may sometimes lead to distraction and making changes in tasks and projects is very cumbersome.
 You can apply only a single change at a time for each task separately which is very time-consuming.

 With many tools available for the project management arena, we have listed the top competitors for Asana below along with the reasons why they could work better.